With Mexico's 'Chapo' back behind bars, Zambada the last capo standing

 Still, part of Vicente’s plea deal was an agreement to hand over $1.3 billion in assets.
 The U.S. government is seeking to confiscate another $2 billion of assets shared by Zambada, Guzman and other associates, according to an indictment unsealed in 2015.

-In multiple indictments and statements, the U.S. government has created a picture of the older Zambada as an astute businessmen, managing many of the cartel’s financial operations.
+In multiple indictments and statements, the U.S. government has created a picture of the elder Zambada as an astute businessmen, managing many of the cartel’s financial operations.

 While Guzman led the cartel into battle with rivals to expand its control of trafficking routes, Zambada is more closely associated with maintaining its core strength in Sinaloa state.